 GonaCon™ Contraceptive Study

-Over the past several years, studies led by Dr. Julie Levy (University of Florida Maddie’s Shelter Medicine Program), plus another small study conducted by the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo, have demonstrated a particularly promising contraceptive effect in female cats of a vaccine called GonaCon.
+Over the past several years, studies led by Dr. Julie Levy (University of Florida Maddie’s Shelter Medicine Program), plus another small study conducted by the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo, demonstrated a particularly promising contraceptive effect in female cats of a vaccine called GonaCon.
 To further evaluate this vaccine's potential to be the first long-term contraceptive commercialized for female cats, ACC&D sponsored a study which began November 2015.

-In addition to Dr. Fischer, a full-time Project Manager, and two part-time employees, multiple student volunteers come for daily visits.
-Their primary job is to love the cats—cuddle with them on couches, entertain them with toys, and make sure that each individual gets lots of positive human attention.
-The cat’s environment is designed to help these once homeless cats transition easily into adoptive homes at the end of the study (they have all been adopted!).
+In addition to Dr. Fischer, a full-time Project Manager, and two part-time employees, multiple student volunteers came for daily visits.
+Their primary job was to love the cats—cuddle with them on couches, provide enrichment and play, and make sure that each individual got lots of positive human attention.
+The cats' environment was designed to help these once homeless cats transition easily into adoptive homes at the end of the study (they have all been adopted!).

-Though we designed the study to last three to five years, we have decided to end the study at the one-year mark (November 2016) due to a higher rate of pregnancies than our benchmark for continuing the study.
+Though we designed the study to last three to five years, we decided to end the study at the one-year mark (November 2016) due to a higher rate of pregnancies than our benchmark for continuing the study.

 Thank you to the Morris Animal Foundation and John T. and Jane A. Wiederhold Foundation for generously funding this study and supporting new ways to humanely manage cat populations.